andrewbranch/scopen/README.md

 ```

 ## Contributing
-Please do!
-Once I add tests and CI, it will run ESLint automatically.
-In the meantime, please make sure contributions pass the included .eslintrc rules (AirBnb’s configuration).
+Please do, especially to add support for other git remotes.
+AirBnb’s ESLint rules are checked as part of the test suite, so make sure your editor is set up to respect the provided .eslintrc (or at least run `npm test` before pushing).

 To run locally, clone the project and run `npm link` from within the project directory.
 Then `scopen` will be available from the command line, linked to your local installation. `npm link` must be run again between changes.